teslanet-nl/mule-plc-connector/README.md

 </dependency>
 ```

-after adding the dependency to your application in AnypointStudio the connector is download from Maven Central.
+When this dependency is added to your application in AnypointStudio 7, the connector will be downloaded from Maven Central.
-AnypointStudios Mule Palette will show the connectors operations ready for use.
+AnypointStudio Mule Palette will show the connectors operations, ready for use.

-For every PLC protocol needed the corresponding PLC4X module has to be added to the pom as additional dependency of the Mule PLC connector.
-Find the corresponding Maven dependency on the [PLC4X site](https://plc4x.apache.org/users/protocols/) and add the dependency to the Mule Maven Plugin.
+For every PLC protocol needed in your application, the corresponding PLC4X module has to be added to the pom as well, as additional dependency of the Mule PLC connector.
+Find the PLC4X module dependency on the [PLC4X site](https://plc4x.apache.org/users/protocols/) and add this to the configuration of the Mule Maven Plugin.

-For example the Modbus and Simulated module are added to the pom like this:
+For example the Modbus and Simulated modules are added to the pom like this:
 ```
     <plugin>
          <groupId>org.mule.tools.maven</groupId>